 The Kibble Wake-Up Call

 For the first three months after I got Luna, I fed her whatever was cheapest at the grocery store.
 Bright colored bag.
 Cartoon dog on the front.
 She ate it.
-I assumed that meant it was fine.
-This best dog food chihuahua guide covers everything you need to know.
+I assumed that meant it was fine. for chihuahua food, this is what I learned.

 Then her coat went dull.
 She started scratching constantly.
 Her energy dropped.
 The vet took one look at the ingredient list on her food bag and said something I will never forget.
 The food was the problem the entire time.